WebBreacher/obsidian-osint-templates/START HERE.md

 ### Use the Templates
 - I created the [[person]] and [[domain or ip]] templates to illustrate how you can templatize the information you might need to collect during an investigation.
-- Consider creating your own templates for other data you need to collect.
+- Consider creating your own templates for other data you need to collect and placing those files in the `--templates` directory.
 - Modify the existing templates to customize them for your needs.

 ### Linking Files